 = Total Business Value | $3,750,000 | $3,750,000 |

-Obviously, the math doesn’t always work out this perfectly.
-However, this example illustrates that the value is usually similar regardless of whether you use SDE or EBITDA.
+The math doesn’t always work out this well, but this example illustrates that value is often similar regardless of whether you use SDE or EBITDA.